prateek/presentations/2023-02-tools-presentation/presentation.md

 -->

 ---
-if it wasn't clear, this is going to be a weird mix of dated pop-culture, philosophy, and t3ch h4cks. strap in.
+if it wasn't clear by now, this is going to be a weird mix of dated pop-culture, philosophy, and t3ch h4cks. strap in.

 ---